pmetzger/simh-docs/docs/ka10_doc.md

 |------------------|------------------------------------------------------|
 | `SET DTC DCT=uc` | Sets the `DTC` to connect to `DCT` unit and channel. |

-Each individual tape drive support several options:
+Each individual tape drive supports several options:

 |                        |                                                  |
 |------------------------|--------------------------------------------------|